hadongkyoun/hadongkyoun/README.md

-### Thank u for visiting my Github
+### Thank u for visiting my Github👍

 I'm focused on back-end  😊😊
 I'm studying for being talented person than just getting a job.

-I want to make something that change the world more comfortable!
+I want to make something that change the world more comfortable!🌐
 <!--
 **hadongkyoun/hadongkyoun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.